ZackGoldblum/Moberg-Analytics-HDF5/README.md

 # Moberg Analytics HDF5 Functions

 This package provides user-friendly functions organized into Classes for reading [HDF5](https://www.hdfgroup.org/solutions/hdf5/) file content and components into Python.
+It is built on top of the [h5py package](https://www.h5py.org/) which interfaces directly with the HDF5 file.

 ## Installation